Tool development using the Tool Maker

 result_conf = ResultsConfiguration()

-Adjust the layout of results using the following methods:
+Adjust the layout of the results using the following methods:

 Region.right: for vertical screen splits defined with OrientationLayout.vertical